UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

 ---
+title: Metadata JSON schema
-grand_parent: Software design
+grand_parent: Software Design
 parent: Metadata
 ---
-# JSON schema for YoDa
+# JSON schema for Yoda

-YoDa uses the REACT library for its configurable metadata forms.
+Yoda uses the REACT library for its configurable metadata forms.
 The content of a specific form is held within a JSON schema.
 Thus each category (=community) can have its own metadata.
 And consequently its own metadata form.

 ## $id